 I have been a Jewish educator for many years, teaching children from infants through 12th grade, as well as adults.
 I was the founding director of the Early Childhood Center at Main Line Reform Temple.
 After 14 years, I became the Education Director for the Early Childhood Department and the Religious School for an additional 7 years.

 I have also been the Principal of the Perelman Jewish Day School, Forman Campus and the Director of the NESS Initiative for the Auerbach Central Agency for Jewish Education working with 11 schools in the Philadelphia area and schools in Detroit, Pittsburgh and San Francisco.
-In addition, I taught adult classes at Gratz College.
+In addition, I taught adult classes at Gratz College for Early Childhood Educators seeking a credential in early childhood education (CDA).

 I hold a Bachelor’s Degree from Saint Joseph’s University in Elementary Education, a Master’s Degree from Arcadia University in Early Childhood Education and Administration and a Master’s Degree in Jewish Studies from Gratz College.
 Also, I present at local conferences and conducts workshops on secular and Jewish subjects.